ASCI 001 Introduction to Animal Science

 The course is designed to give students a broad basis of information for decision making in the management and operation of a horse herd from broodmare health to foaling.
 Herd health, stallion handling, cost of production, reproductive efficiency and marketing will be evaluated.

-ASCI 124 Colt Breaking
+ASCI 124 Equine Training

-This course is designed to give students hands-on experience in training horses safely and under control.
+This course is designed to give students hands-on experience in training horses of different ages safely and under control.
 The course provides the theory and concepts for appropriate decision-making for equipment and equine conditions that affect learned and innate behaviors.
 Considerable time will be spent on ground work and proper methodologies of equine behaviors to create a solid foundation for equine performance.

 ASCI 130 Equine Evaluation